PROSTATE SURGERY

 3. Arista haemostatic powder – Reduces bleeding-related complications and improves post-operative potency, with a 78.1% potency rate in non-diabetic men under 70.

-4. Transvesical SP approach – Enables surgery through the bladder, preserving continence while minimising bowel disturbance – especially beneficial for patients with prior abdominal surgery.
+4. Transvesical SP approach – Enables surgery through the bladder, reducing bowel disturbance and offering particular benefits to patients with previous abdominal surgery.

 Urinary continence outcome for Retzius-sparing prostatectomy